lua4web/refser/README.md

 #### doublecontext

 By default, refser uses tables as keys and IDs as values in context when saving, and the opposite when loading.
-If doublecontext evaluates to true, refser will combine these approaches, so that the same context can be used for save and loading.
+If doublecontext evaluates to true, refser will combine these approaches, so that the same context can be used both for saving and loading.
 A disadvantage is that size of context doubles.

 A number of problems can be solved using double context, i.e. exchanging data between two lua states.